Twisted holographic superconductors in external magnetic field: 4D Twisted Holographic Superconductor in an External Magnetic Field

 Note that this result can be written as

 where

 represents the temperature dependence of the critical magnetic field in the undeformed theory.

-The classical result for $B_c^{(0)}$ coincides exactly with the result obtained in \cite{Ge:2010aa} in the pure Einstein--Hilbert limit (i.e., in the absence of the Gauss--Bonnet term), which confirms the consistency of our analysis.
-Figure \ref{fig:5D_analytic} shows us that, due to the presence of the NC deformation, the critical magnetic field is reduced, implying that the NC twist effectively enhances the magnetic field.
-It is interesting to note that \eqref{eq:5D19} implies that the external magnetic field is effectively modified just like the NC Landau levels $B_{\text{eff}} = B(1 + B\theta)$ from \cite{DimitrijevicCiric:2018so23NCED}.
+The classical result for $B_c^{(0)}$ coincides exactly with the result obtained in \cite{Ge:2010aa} in the pure Einstein-Hilbert limit (i.e., in the absence of the Gauss-Bonnet term), which confirms the consistency of our analysis.
+It is more convenient to plot a dimensionless quantity $B_c/T_c^2$ and to take $T_c^2\theta^{xy}$ as a dimensionless deformation parameter.
+Figure \ref{fig:5D_analytic} shows us that, for positive/negative values of the NC deformation parameter $T_c^2\theta^{xy}$, the critical magnetic field decreases/increases, implying that the NC twist effectively increases/decreases the magnetic field.
+It is interesting to note that \eqref{eq:5D19} implies that the magnetic field is effectively modified just like the NC Landau levels $B_{\text{eff}} = B(1 + B\theta)$ from \cite{DimitrijevicCiric:2018so23NCED}.